speakers-in-tech/sea/README.md

 The agreement covers topics such as payment, travel expenses, and intellectual property rights.

+See the [Conference Data repository](https://github.com/speakers-in-tech/conference-data) for a list of conferences who sign SEA upon request.

 ## Contributing

 To contribute improvements and fixes to the repository on Github, you can follow these steps: